CraftAcademyLabs/ca_course/introduction-to-angular.md

 Now if you try to type something \(anything\) into the input field, what happens?

 In the diagram below, on the left we have the template while on the right we have the component.
-We can see data flow direction with the arrows
+The arrows show the direction of data flow.

 ![data binding](https://angular.io/generated/images/guide/architecture/databinding.png)

-**&gt;&gt;&gt;&gt; NB SIGU: Suspecting the need for an explanation of the image above plus a review here&lt;&lt;&lt;&lt;**

 ## Directives